Mazda B series: Second generation (1965–1977)

 In March 1972, the Proceed 1300, with a smaller 1.3-liter engine, was released and remained available in Japan until 1975.
 It had 87 PS in SAE gross.
 The B1500 was the first Japanese pickup truck to be assembled in New Zealand from CKD kits.
-Assembly started in 1967 at Steel's Motor Assemblies, which also built the Toyota Corona and later became Toyota New Zealand's Christchurch plant after a government order for 672 units.
+Assembly started in 1967 at Steel's Motor Assemblies after a government order for 672 units; Steel's also built the Toyota Corona and later became Toyota New Zealand's Christchurch plant.
 The model remained in local assembly at various plants for several generations.

 The B series was introduced to the United States with the 1972 B1600.
 In 1974, the similar rotary-powered Rotary Pickup was released in the US.
 The engine was enlarged to 1.8-liters for 1975's B1800, a model that had been available to Canadian customers since around 1970.
 It was known in the Japanese market as the "Proceed", where it was also sold as the Ford Courier.
 Its strong sales in the US market—mostly with Ford badging—relieved Mazda's pressing cash flow troubles in the period following the 1970s energy crisis.